 1335, Robert’s brother John died, leaving Robert’s older brother Geoffrey as heir.

-By 1336, Robert died before his older brother Geoffrey, leaving son Robert heir to his uncle of the knight’s fee of Hornby.
+1335, Robert died before his older brother Geoffrey, leaving son Robert heir to his grand-nephew John of the knight’s fee of Hornby.

 12/1/1335, Robert’s grand-nephew John died, the heir being Robert’s son Robert.